pingcap/docs/reference/system-databases/inspection-result.md

     | TiKV | channel-is-full | tikv_channel_full_total_count | The "channel full" error occurs in TiKV. |
     | TiKV | tikv_engine_write_stall | tikv_engine_write_stall | The "stall" error occurs in TiKV. |

-* By querying the `metrics_schema.up` monitoring table and the `CLUSTER_LOG` system table, check if any component is restarted.
+* Check if any component is restarted by querying the `metrics_schema.up` monitoring table and the `CLUSTER_LOG` system table.

 ### `threshold-check` diagnosis rule

-The `threshold-check` diagnosis rule checks whether the following metrics in the cluster exceed the threshold by querying the related monitoring system tables in `metrics_schema`:
+The `threshold-check` diagnosis rule checks whether the following metrics in the cluster exceed the threshold by querying the related monitoring system tables in the metrics schema:

 |  Component  | Monitoring metric | Monitoring table | Expected value |  Description  |
 |  :----  | :----  |  :----  |  :----  |  :----  |